 1/3 cup raisins (optional)

-1. In a large bowl, combine the orange juice and 1/4 cup (60 ml) lukewarm water and sprinkle the yeast over it.
+In a large bowl, combine the orange juice or apple cider and 1/4 cup (60 ml) lukewarm water and sprinkle the yeast over it.
 Let stand 5 minutes – the yeast will get frothy.
 Stir with a fork.

-2. Whisk the oil into the yeast mixture, then whisk in 1 egg, then both of the yolks, one at a time, honey, and salt.
+Using a wooden spoon, whisk the oil into the yeast mixture, then whisk in 1 egg, then both of the yolks, one at a time, honey (or maple syrup), and salt.
 Stir until everything is well incorporated.

-3. Add the flour and mix using a large spoon until the dough starts to come together in a shaggy, sticky mass.
+Add the flour (start with about 475 grams and add if the dough is so wet it’s impossible work with with it) and mix using a large spoon until the dough starts to come together in a shaggy, sticky mass.
 Put the spoon down and knead the dough by hand until it becomes a sticky, singular lump.
-Sprinkle with more flour and continue knead until the dough is smooth and very slightly stick (but not tacky), 5-10 minutes.
+Sprinkle with more flour and continue knead until the dough is smooth and very slightly sticky (but not tacky), 5 to 10 minutes.
 [You can also knead the dough on a lightly floured counter, but that just means you have one additional thing to clean.
 The dough should be smooth, elastic, and soft.
 If your dough is elastic and somewhat tough, you’ve added too much flour.]

-4. Place the dough onto a place or a cutting board and clean out the mixing bowl, making sure to dry it thoroughly.
-Oil the bowl, and lightly oil the dough (remember to oil the bottom, too).
+Place the dough onto a place or a cutting board and clean out the mixing bowl, making sure to dry it thoroughly.
+Oil the bowl, and lightly oil the dough all over.
 Place the dough inside the bowl, cover with a clean kitchen towel, and let rise for 1 hour, in a warm place, or until the dough has doubled inside the bowl.
 Using your knuckles, press down the dough, cover, and allow to rise another 1/2 hour.
 [You can also let the second rise occur over 12-18 hour period in the refrigerator.
 It should give your resulting challah a richer, more complex taste.]

-5. Knead the raisins, if using, into the dough, and divide the dough into 3 equal parts.
-Roll out each part into a 12-inch long rope, being careful to keep the ropes uniform in girth.
+Knead the raisins, if using, into the dough, and divide the dough into 3 or 6 equal parts.
+Roll out each part into a 12-inch (30.5 cm) long rope, being careful to keep the ropes uniform in girth.
 Pinch the top of the ropes together and tightly braid them until you reach the end.
 For a round challah, traditional on Rosh Hashanah, bring the ends together to form a round, braided loaf.